Premier Christian Radio Interview

 J.P: Fantastic.
 Those two British brothers, Paul and Mathew Backholer there.
 You’re listening to Premier.

-The ByFaith adventure is also available on DVD here.
+ByFaith - World Mission is available on DVD here.